CrutoiAlexandru/bachelor-thesis-jenkins/README.md

-# utility-update-credentials
+# build-pysource-monitor
-This is the branch utility-update-credentials, used under the job utility, it is meant to update credentials on a certain machine in order for it to be accessible with a general use ssh key.
+This is the branch build-pysource-monitor, it has the role of building a demo product called PysourceMonitor.
+The role of the product is to show a CICD workflow.
+The product show data about the used resources on a PC.